Worldwide Photographic Journeys

 • Days 10-12: On safari in Ndutu

-• Day 13: Final morning on safari in Ndutu before driving to Arusha where our tour will end
+• Day 13: Final photography in Ndutu area before driving to Arusha area

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.